Editor’s note: Updated July 2025

 More personal data = more accurate targeting by DSPs and higher ROAS.

-As ad tech waits for cookies to die out, stakeholders are prioritizing privacy-compliant first-party data like consumer email addresses and purchase history.
+As regulations continually tighten, stakeholders are prioritizing privacy-compliant first-party data like consumer email addresses and purchase history.
 DSPs buying ad space on behalf of brands are involved in collecting, processing, and using this kind of personal data.
 However, under data privacy regulations, advertisers and DSPs must obtain explicit and informed consent from users before gathering or using this personal data.
 This means DSPs must provide users with:

 Data protection regulations impact DSPs in other ways, including: